 How Your Period May Affect Your Bowels

-Let’s be honest: no one wants to talk about their bowels during their period.
+Let’s be honest: no one wants to talk about their periods and digestion.
 However, it’s a fact that we all still experience a change when our periods are approaching.
 In reality, a recent study in 2014 stated that abdominal pain and diarrhea were the most common period-related gastro-intestinal symptoms experienced either before, during, or after their cycle.
 Even more interesting, 24 percent reported that they experienced diarrhea before starting their periods and 28 percent experienced diarrhea after their period had started.
 But why does this occur and what can we do to battle this inconvenient “PMS” symptom?

 The Role of Prostaglandins in Digestion Issues

 The exact reasons why diarrhea and constipation may occur during your period aren’t fully understood, but there is one common theory that may suggest your hormones are to blame.
 Prostaglandins , chemical compounds found in your body that are comprised of fatty acids and are similar to hormones, are released during your period that allow the uterus, as well as your intestines, to contract and restrict.

 During menstruation, prostaglandins stimulate your uterus to contract, which helps encourage the shedding of the uterine lining also known as your period.
 Diarrhea can happen when prostaglandins begin to relax smooth muscle tissues as menstruation begins.

 Hormones, Digestion, and You

 During the second half of the menstrual cycle, your body makes an increased amount of progesterone which can slow down contractions near your intestines which can slow down how quickly digested food is moved through your intestines.
 Unfortunately, this may cause bloating, fullness, and even constipation.